pingcap/tidb/docs/design/2024-05-10-extension-authentication-plugin.md

 The design does not account for implementing the same level of proxy user support as in MySQL auth plugin, since currently TiDB does not support [proxy users](https://dev.mysql.com/doc/extending-mysql/8.0/en/writing-authentication-plugins-proxy-users.html) yet.
 Also existing support for password expiry and validation will not work, as mentioned in the earlier section.

-Also, users cannot create views with `SQL SECURITY DEFINER` where the definer is an auth plugin user because we will lack the `tls.ConnectionState` information for the definer to pass into `VerifyPrivilege`.
+Also, users cannot create views with `SQL SECURITY DEFINER` where the definer is an auth plugin user because we will lack the `tls.ConnectionState` information for the definer to pass into `VerifyPrivilege`, unless the plugin implementation does not have `VerifyPrivilege` and `VerifyDynamicPrivilege` implemented.

 ## Investigation & Alternatives